-1.5 IS THERE A MEDICAL TEST TO DETERMINE WHETHER I HAVE BEEN EXPOSED TO SILVER?
+1.6 IS THERE A MEDICAL TEST TO DETERMINE WHETHER I HAVE BEEN EXPOSED TO SILVER?

 There are reliable and accurate ways of measuring silver in the body.
 Silver can be measured in the blood, urine, feces, and body tissues of exposed individuals.
 Because urine and blood samples are easy to get, these fluids are most often used to find out if a person has been exposed to silver in the last week or so.
 Silver builds up in the body, and the best way to learn if past exposure has occurred is to look for silver in samples of skin.
 Tests for silver are not commonly done at a doctor's office because they require special equipment.
-Although doctors can find out if a person has been exposed to silver by having blood or skin samples examined, they cannot tell whether any health effects will occur.
+Although doctors can find out if a person has been exposed to silver by having blood or skin samples examined, they can not tell whether any health effects will occur.
+Information about tests for measuring silver in the body is in Chapters 2' and 6.